jacobclearmetal/timeline/README.md

 Within the ClearMetal application, the simplest way to understand the status of your shipment is to view it in it's timeline form.
 Whether you're viewing a Booking, a Purchase Order, or something else, this view is essential to getting a "quick view" of your shipment.

-Here's what a timeline like in our application
+Here's what a timeline looks like in our application
 ![Example One](/screen_shot.png "Optional Title")